Are you thinking about visiting Italy but wondering if it’s doable with a baby or toddler?

 Where to Stay With a Baby in Italy

 When traveling with a baby or toddler, your accommodation choice can make or break your trip!

 I always recommend staying ‘in the action.’
 If you’re visiting a city, stay in the center.
 If you’re visiting the beach, stay on or very close to the beach.
 Avoid unnecessary transport with little ones!

-Good To Know: You can usually rent a crib or pack-n-play.
+Good To Know: You can usually rent a crib or pack-n-play, and many hotels will provide them for free.
 I would not recommend bringing your own travel cot unless you’ll be in one place for your entire trip.

 In Italy, you’ll find a variety of accommodation, including: